 Stonehaven could be called the most northerly town of the lowlands.
 Central lowland Scotland is a rift valley, walled by the Highland Boundary Fault which trends diagonally from Helensburgh on the west coast to Stonehaven on the east.
 Southeast of this line is Old Red Sandstone, bright red from its iron oxides, built into roseate castles such as Edzell, and with red soil in the lowland cattle fields.
 Northwest are the granite Grampian highlands.
 As the fault line approaches the coast, it funnels all the transport routes — for cattle-drivers, armies, traders and mail coaches — to the rocky headland where Dunnottar Castle stands guard.

 The coastal plain then opens up again further north towards Aberdeen.
 The "Highland Line" is as much cultural as geological, and this area was an early adopter of lowland agricultural methods, land tenure and industries, and of English in place of Gaelic.
-Stonehaven's last military upheavals were in the Jacobite campaigns of 1715 and 1745, which it supported by acting as a supply port.
+Stonehaven's last military upheavals were in the Jacobite campaigns of 1715 and 1745, when it was a supply port for the rebels.
 Thereafter it was simply a provincial market town, though busy in the 19th century with herring fishing.
 Its many dank medieval turrets were converted into mansions: these are mostly private residences, but may be occasionally open in summer as part of the Scotland's Gardens Scheme.
-Stonehaven was the county town of Kincardineshire, but this was abolished in 1975 so it's now part of Aberdeenshire, with a population in 2011 of 11,602.
+Stonehaven was the county town of Kincardineshire, but that was abolished in 1975 so it's now part of Aberdeenshire, with a population in 2022 of 11,000.

 Get in